-Knicks’ Barrett, Randle double up Magic
+Barrett, Randle power Knicks past struggling Magic 91-84

-NEW YORK (AP) — R.J.
-Barrett scored 22 points and had 10 rebounds, and Julius Randle added 21 points and 17 rebounds to lead the New York Knicks to a 91-84 win over the Orlando Magic on Monday.

-Elfrid Payton chipped in with 12 points and rookie guard Immanuel Quickley added 11 for the Knicks, who improved to 7-8 with their second straight win
+R.J.
+Barrett scored 22 points and had 10 rebounds, and Julius Randle added 21 points and 17 rebounds to lead the New York to its second straight win.
+Payton chipped in with 12 points and rookie guard Immanuel Quickley added 11 for the Knicks, who improved to 7-8.

+“Our group is learning how to win,” Randle said.
+“I credit that to our coaches.”

+While the Knicks are taking baby steps forward, the same can’t be said of the Magic.
+They have lost six in a row to drop to 6-8.

-Nikola Vucevic had 24 points and 14 rebounds for Orlando, which lost its sixth in a row and fell to 6-8.
-Aaron Gordon had 18 points and 17 rebounds while Terrence Ross added 19 points for the Magic.
+Nikola Vucevic had 24 points and 14 rebounds for Orlando while Aaron Gordon had 18 points and 17 rebounds and Terrence Ross 19 points.

+“We gave ourselves a chance but we kind of blew it at the same time,” Ross said.

-Perhaps the early start — it was noon tip-off — affected both teams because New York led 47-38 after a first half in which the Knicks only made 37 percent of their shots and Orlando hit 32 percent.
+Perhaps the early start — it was a noon tip-off — affected both teams.
+New York led 47-38 after a first half in which the Knicks made only 37% of their shots and Orlando 32%.

 New York’s lead grew to 68-54 after Obi Toppin’s alley-oop jam one minute into the fourth.

 The Magic rallied and went ahead 81-80 when Ross’ 28-foot heave beat an expiring shot clock.
-The lead lasted for all of eight seconds, as Randle tied the game with a free throw.
+The lead lasted for all of eight seconds, with Randle tying the game with a free throw.

 On New York’s ensuing possession, Randle hit a floater during a run in which the Knicks scored nine straight points.